meg-gutshall/code-talk-requests-frontend/README.md

 4. Simply select the "New Topic Request" button, complete the "Topic Request Idea" and "Topic Request Description" fields, and click "Create" to see a new topic request card added to your list of requests.
 5. Select "Log Out" when finished.

+This repository is the companion to [the backend repo][Code Talk Requests Backend].

 ## Demo

 [![Demo video](https://img.youtube.com/vi/xRKItzdbQwk/0.jpg)](https://youtu.be/xRKItzdbQwk)